techfolios/template-old/essays/javascript-baby.md

 ### Motherhood

-Through this process of learning Javacript, I have learned it using the <a href=“http://philipmjohnson.org/essays/ase-2017.html”>Athletic Software Engineering</a> method which kind of feels like this:
+Through this process of learning Javacript, I have learned it using the <a href=“http://philipmjohnson.org/essays/ase-2017.html”>Athletic Software Engineering</a> method which kind of feels like:

 <img class="ui image medium" src="../images/run.gif">